Jim Warren (computer specialist)

-Jim C. Warren Jr. (July 20, 1936 – November 24, 2021) was an American computer professional, editor, and activist.
+James Clarke Warren Jr. (July 20, 1936 – November 24, 2021) was an American computer professional, editor, and activist.

+Warren co-founded the West Coast Computer Faire, and was the creator of the publication that became InfoWorld.

 Early life and education

 Warren was born in Oakland, California; he was an only child.
 His father, Jim Warren Sr., piloted military transport aircraft during World War II, and Jim Jr. was raised in San Antonio, Texas.
 He graduated from Southwest Texas State University with a degree in mathematics and education and then on a National Science Foundation grant earned a master's degree in mathematics and statistics from the University of Texas.